AnouchkaDESMETTRE/HydrogenProject/README.md

 * Implementation in Julia:
       * **Spatial Discretization (Finite Element Method - FEM)**

-  1. *Mesh Generation:* To simulate transient laminar flow in a cylindrical tank with nozzle using [Ferrite.jl](https://ferrite-fem.github.io/Ferrite.jl/stable/) and [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/) (in similar project this will become cylindrical cavity with periodically oscillating lid (or cover)).
-The mesh required on input is generated using [GMSH.jl](https://github.com/JuliaFEM/Gmsh.jl).
-This code was modeled after the tutorial in Ferrite [Incompressible Navier-Stokes equations via DifferentialEquations.jl](https://ferrite-fem.github.io/Ferrite.jl/stable/tutorials/ns_vs_diffeq/).
+  1. *Mesh Generation:* To simulate transient laminar flow in a cylindrical tank with nozzle (in similar project this will become cylindrical cavity with periodically oscillating lid (or cover)).
+The mesh required on input is generated using GMSH.

 <img src="./laminar_stokes_scheme.png" width=800 />